North Dakota Back and Neck Injury Attorneys

 Damages Available in Back and Neck Injury Cases

 If you’re not at-fault for your neck or back injury then you may be entitled to compensation to cover some of the costs after your accident.
-This may include medical bills, loss of wages, loss of earning capacity, pain and suffering, loss of function, psychological treatment or physical therapy.
+Damages you may be entitled to include:

 The compensation that you receive will depend on your specific circumstance, but an experienced attorney will be able to get you the compensation that you deserve.